Graduate Health

 Depending on availability, all applicants are sent to their highest preference where possible.

-To find out more information about our application process, visit our NT Prevocational Medical Assurance Services website.
+To find out more information about our application process, go to the NT Prevocational Medical Assurance Services website.

-For any questions or general enquiries regarding our intern applications, email InternsNT.DoH@nt.gov.au or phone 08 8999 2834.
+For any questions or general enquiries regarding our intern applications, email internsnt.doh@nt.gov.au or call 08 8999 2834.

 As a nursing or midwifery graduate in the Northern Territory, you’ll receive support and education from clinical educators and mentors, as well as experienced nurses and midwives.